Senigallia: History

 Senigallia was first settled in the 4th century BC by the Gallic Senone tribe, who had settled the coastal area.
 In 284 BC, the area and the settlement were taken over by Romans, who established the colony Sena Gallica there to control the region they called the Ager Gallicus.
-"Sena" is probably a corrupted form of "Senones" and "Gallica" (meaning "Gaulish") distinguished it from Saena (Siena) in Etruria.
+"Sena" is probably a corrupted form of "Senones" and "Gallica" (meaning "Gaulish") distinguished it from Sena (Siena) in Etruria.

 In the prelude to the Battle of the Metaurus between Romans and Carthaginians in 207 BC, Sena Gallica was the southernmost point of Carthaginian General Hasdrubal Barca's invasion of Italy.
 Senigallia was ravaged by Alaric during the decline of the Roman Empire and fortified when it became part of the Byzantine Empire.
 It was again laid waste by the Lombards in the 8th century and by the Saracens in the 9th.
 It was one of the five cities of the medieval Adriatic duchy of Pentapolis.

 The diocese and the bishopric had long been established, and the city saw economic development, including the establishment of the so-called Magdalena Fair around the 13th century.
 The fair's popularity grew when Sergius, count of Senigallia, became engaged to the daughter of the count of Marseilles.
 On his engagement, the count of Marseilles presented Sergius with relics, said to be of Mary Magdalene.
 The fair was visited by merchants from both Europe and the Levant.

 In the 15th century, Senigallia was captured and recaptured many times by opposing sides during the Guelph and Ghibelline war.
 Sigismondo Pandolfo Malatesta of Rimini fortified the town in the years 1450–1455.
 Pope Pius II made his nephew Antonio Piccolomini Lord of Senigallia in [?], but in 1464 the residents pledged loyalty to Pope Paul II.
 In 1472, Giacomo Piccolomini tried, but failed, to seize the town.
 Pope Sixtus IV then assigned the lordship to his kinsmen on the Della Rovere family.
-In 1503 Cesare Borgia, the brother of the famous Lucrezia Borgia and illegitimate son of the Pope Alexander VI, carried out a coup at Senigallia against some of his disloyal supporters.
-In 1516, this was temporarily revoked by Pope Leo X, who transferred the Lordship to his nephew Lorenzo II de' Medici, then again the Della Rovere family took over from 1624 when Senigallia eventually was annexed to the Papal States' legation (province) of Urbino.
+In 1503 Cesare Borgia, the brother of the famous Lucrezia Borgia and illegitimate son of the Pope Alexander VI, ordered a series of executions as revenge for the Magione conspiracy, where powerful princes, most of whom were Borgia's former military allies and commanders, plotted to remove him from power to prevent him from gaining too much influence over Italy.
+In 1516, Pope Leo X transferred the Lordship to his nephew Lorenzo II de' Medici, then again the Della Rovere family took over from 1624 when Senigallia eventually was annexed to the Papal States' legation (province) of Urbino.

 Senigallia is the birthplace of Giovanni Maria Mastai Ferretti, Pope Pius IX.
 He was born here in 1792, became pope in 1846, and was the last pope to rule the Papal States before Italian unification.

 During the First World War, the town and its port were devastated by intensive shelling by units of the Austro-Hungarian Navy led by the battleship SMS Zrínyi.
 The town was also badly damaged by a strong earthquake in 1930 and during the Second World War.